browserengineering/book/book/scheduling-and-threading.md

 The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.
+Let's add more code to the `TaskRunner` class to make it into a complete event loop, and then rename it to `MainThreadEventLoop`.

-Let's add a new `MainThreadEventLoop` class that will encapsulate the main thread and its event loop.
-The two threads will communicate by reading and writing shared data structures, and use `threading.Lock` objects to prevent race conditions. `MainThreadEventLoop` will be the only class allowed to call methods on `Tab` or `JSContext`.
+The two threads will communicate by reading and writing shared data structures, and use `threading.Lock` objects to prevent race conditions.
+`MainThreadEventLoop` will be the only class allowed to call methods on `Tab` or `JSContext`.

-`MainThreadEventLoop` will have a lock and a thread object.
+`MainThreadEventLoop` will add a lock and a thread object.
 Calling `start` will begin the thread.
-This will excute the `run` method on that thread; `run` will execute forever (or until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main thread event loop.
+This will excute the `run` method on that thread; `run` (instead of `run_once`) will execute forever (or until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main thread event loop.
 There will also be a task queue for browser-generated tasks and scripts, and a rendering pipeline dirty bit.

 ``` {.python}
 class MainThreadEventLoop: